pavelekshin/fastapi-rates/README.md

 > Free plan support only USD base

 > [!NOTE]
-> The "from" - query parameter by default assigned to USD
+> The "from" - query parameter by default assigned to "USD"

-> [!IMPORTANT]
+> [!NOTE]
-> pydantic attempts to convert the value to a string, then passes the string to Decimal(v)
+> Pydantic attempts to convert the value to a string, then passes the string to Decimal(v)

 - async IO operations
 - easy local development